netresearch/jira-export/README.rst

 This static files can be indexed by an intranet search engine easily, without having to setup autologin in JIRA.

+The first export will take quite some time.
+After that initial run, only projects with modifications since the last export will get updated, which makes it possible to run the export as cronjob every 15 minutes.

 =====
 Setup